SWMFsoftware/SWMF/README.md

 ```

 in the main directory.
 The -j flag allows parallel compilation.
 This
-requires a machine where mpirun is available.
+requires a machine where mpiexec is available.
 The tests run on 2 CPU
 cores by default.
 The results of the tests are summarized in
 `test_swmf.res` Successful passing of the test is indicated by empty
 *.diff* files.